RITIK-coder-1/EduFlow/README.md

 - **Smart Enrollment:** Public course browsing with restricted video access until enrollment is confirmed.
 - **Persistence:** Granular progress tracking based on video completion counts.
 - **Account Autonomy:** Full profile management, including secure credential updates and account deletion.
+- **Search Filter:** A search bar to search for specific courses using the names or tags for quick access.

 ### 👨‍🏫 Instructors (The Creators)